nightwatchjs/nightwatch-docs/guide/running-tests/filtering-by-test-tags.md

 summary_image: https://nightwatchjs.org/img/banner.png
 ---

-<div class="page-header"><h2>Filtering by test tags</h2></div>
+<div class="page-header"><h1>Using tags to filter tests</h1></div>

 ### Overview
-You can also selectively target tests to run based on tags, such that a test may be belong to multiple tags.
-For example, you might have a login test that belongs to a login suite as well as a sanity suite.
+You can selectively target tests to run based on tags, such that a test may be belonging to multiple tags.
+For example, you might have a login test that belongs to a `login` suite as well as a `performance` suite.

+### Usage
 The tagging can be accomplished by adding the `@tags` property to a test module:

 <div class="sample-test">